-The longer version: I’m the author of the Anthony Award-winning mystery The Black Hour and the Mary Higgins Clark Award-winning mystery Little Pretty Things, both from Seventh Street Books.
-My lastest novel, The Day I Died (Harper Collins William Morrow, 2017) was an Indie Next Pick, a finalist for the Chicago Writers Association Book of the Year, and a nominee for the 2018 Mary Higgins Clark Award and a Barry Award.
+The longer version: I’m the author of the Anthony Award-winning mysteries The Black Hour and The Day I Died and the Mary Higgins Clark Award-winning mystery Little Pretty Things.
+My latest novel, Under a Dark Sky (Harper Collins William Morrow, 2018) was published in August of 2018.
+My work has also been nominated for the Thriller, Macavity, and Barry awards.

-My fiction has been previously published in Ellery Queen Mystery Magazine, TimeOut Chicago, Crab Orchard Review, Freight Stories, and in the anthology Dia de los Muertos (Elektrik Milkbath Press), and others.
+My fiction has been previously published in Ellery Queen Mystery Magazine, TimeOut Chicago, Crab Orchard Review, Freight Stories, and in the anthologies Dia de los Muertos (Elektrik Milkbath Press) and Unloaded 2 (Down and Out Books), and others.
 Bestselling author Jodi Picoult chose my story as the grand prize winner of Good Housekeeping’s first fiction contest.